Position: Student Employment Positions

 Term: Student employment

 Student Employment offers flexible schedules to work around your class schedule while gaining work experience.
 Student Employment is also a great way to get connected with CC!

-Below is a list of available on-campus and community service student employment positions for Summer 2013 and Fall 2013 with Columbia College.
+Below is a list of available on-campus and community service student employment positions for Fall 2014 with Columbia College.
 These positions are for currently enrolled - at least half time Columbia College students only.
 Read more about student employment positions at Columbia College.

 In order to be considered for a job on campus you will need to complete an application for Student Employment.

 Please do not contact the individual departments.
 Question regarding the following positions should be directed to Human Resources, at 573-875-7495 or firstname.lastname@example.org